Weekend schedule for Nashville

-NASHVILLE (June 19, 2021) – Kyle Busch Motorsports driver Chandler Smith was made available to media after running the fastest lap in Truck Series practice at Nashville Superspeedway:
+NASHVILLE (June 18, 2021) – Joe Gibbs Racing driver Kyle Busch was made available to media after running the fastest lap in Xfinity Series practice at Nashville Superspeedway:

-CHANDLER SMITH, No. 18 Safelite Auto Glass Toyota Tundra, Kyle Busch Motorsports

 About Toyota